-A Point of Sale document for commercial insurance will include commission schedules for those companies writing the class of business being offered similar to a personal lines document.
+A document for commercial insurance will include commission schedules for those companies writing the class of business being offered similar to a personal lines document.

 4. Contingent (Profit) Commission

 Statement will include bases for contingent commission and how they're dependent primarily on entire book of business profit (loss ratio).